vikraman/popl25-duality-artifact/README.md

 ## Evaluation

-For specific instructions, see the README files in each submodule.
+For specific instructions for each part of the artifact, see the README files in each submodule.

 The mapping between the sections of the paper and the Agda formalisation is as follows.